 If there’s dragon’s blood in this world then Jack has been there to taste it.
 Warfighters battle dragons everyday and some succumb to it.
 Some call it demons, but it is the metaphor for the dark, evil and mindless thing we can become.
 Those who choose to face it fight their fiercest battle.
 Those who win over something difficult should be regarded with respect.
 And if they create something of beauty I believe we should hold it in high esteem.
 I believe Stottlemire has created legacy pieces that can be passed down from father to son for generations.
 His life has been a testament to the kind of man he is and the kind of blade you’ll buy.

 I hope you’ll love them as much as I do.
 Thanks Jack.
-Looking foward to all the new stuff that will come.
+Looking forward to all the new stuff that will come.